knutwalker/typed-actors/README.md

 #### Ask pattern

 Typed actors support the ask pattern, `?`, without imports and the returned Future is properly typed.
-In order to achieve this, instead of sending an already instantiaded type, you send a function that, given the properly typed sender, will return the message.
+In order to achieve this, instead of sending an already instantiated type, you send a function that, given the properly typed sender, will return the message.
 This is usually achieved with a separate parameter list on a case class (message), typically called `replyTo`.

 ```scala